 AirTags are small, battery operated, devices that help you locate lost or misplaced objects using your iPhone, iPad, Apple Watch or Mac.
 Items with AirTags attached can be located anywhere - if you left something behind in your hotel in Rome or if you simply put it down somewhere unusual at home.
 AirTags are light, disc-shaped devices which have a slightly larger diameter than a UK 50p coin and have a domed white front.
 The flat, circular battery compartment cover comprises most of the back of an AirTag.
 Although they are called tags, AirTags incorporates no means of attachment to other objects; holders with various attachment options are available separately from Apple and other suppliers.
-AirTags cost £35 each or £119 for a pack of 4.
+AirTags cost £29 each or £99 for a pack of 4.

-When you unbox an AirTag and remove it from its package mount it will probably be protected by a thin film.
+When you unbox an AirTag and remove it from its package mount it may be protected by a thin film.
 Remove this.
 You should now be able to feel a small tab protruding from the edge of the AirTag.
 This needs to be pulled firmly out to engage the AirTag's internal battery.
 The AirTag will play a sound when the tab is successfully removed.

 AirTags work well with VoiceOver.
 To set up an AirTag simply hold it close to an iPhone or iPad running iOS 14.5 or iPadOS 14.5 or later and you will be taken to the setup screen.
 Select a description for the AirTag from the available list or enter a custom description and then connect.